Strichartz and local smoothing estimates for the fractional Schr\"odinger equations over fractal time

 Letting $j \to \infty$, we obtain the condition \eqref{con-reg}. \end{proof}

-In order to show that \eqref{f-stri} fails unless \eqref{con-ad} holds, we make use of specific sets with bounded $\alpha$-Assouad characteristic and a measure supported on it.
+In order to show that \eqref{f-stri} fails unless \eqref{con-ad} holds, we make use of a specific set with bounded $\alpha$-Assouad characteristic and a measure supported on it.
 For the purpose, we use the following lemma.

 \begin{lem} Let \( \alpha \in (0,1) \).
-Then there exists a Borel set \( E \subset [0,1] \) with bounded \( \alpha \)-Assouad characteristic such that$:$ \begin{itemize}[leftmargin=2.em, itemsep=0.5em, topsep=-0.25em] \item[$\rm(A)$] For integers \( l > k \ge 0 \), there are a \( 2^{-l} \)-separated subset \( E_l \subset E \) and an interval $J\subset [0, 1]$ of length $\sim 2^{k-l}$ such that
+Then, there exists a Borel set \( E \subset [0,1] \) with bounded \( \alpha \)-Assouad characteristic such that$:$ \begin{itemize}[leftmargin=2.em, itemsep=0.5em, topsep=-0.25em] \item[$\rm(A)$] For integers \( l > k \ge 0 \), there are a \( 2^{-l} \)-separated subset \( E_l \subset E \) and an interval $J\subset [0, 1]$ of length $\sim 2^{k-l}$ such that

 \item[$\rm(B)$] There exists an Ahlfors--David \( \alpha \)-regular Borel measure \( \mu \) with \( \supp \mu=E \), that is, \Be \mu(B(x,r)) \sim r^\alpha \quad \text{for all } x \in \mathrm{supp} \mu \text{ and } 0 < r \le 1. \Ee \end{itemize} \end{lem}